tolgaerok/tolga-scripts/ARCH/BIGLINUX/NETWORKING/WSDD-RELATED/wsdd/NEW-2024/readme.md

-## Open the Override File for Editing
+## Open the Override File for Editing.

 Use the correct command to edit the override configuration: